luxfi/evm/README.md

 ## Building

-The Subnet EVM runs in a separate process from the main LuxGo process and communicates with it over a local gRPC connection.
+The Subnet EVM runs in a separate process from the main Luxd process and communicates with it over a local gRPC connection.

+<<<<<<< HEAD
 ### Lux Node Compatibility

 ```text